legal resources necessary to hold negligent facilities accountable.

 The surveyors noted in the facility’s failure to “ensure equipment was disinfected [before] being removed from an isolation room.”
 There was also a second failure “to ensure staff wash their hands [before] leaving the room after providing direct care for [a resident] dependent for incontinent care who lived on the 200 Hall.
 Surveyors said that the facility had “failed to ensure contaminated equipment was clean and disinfected [before use involving a resident] who required a foot cradle to bed.
 This failed practice had the potential to affect one resident require contact isolation, twelve residents on the 200 Hall who were dependent for incontinent care and two residents who required a foot cradle.”

 If you suspect your loved one has been abused or neglected while living at Woodland Hills Healthcare and Rehabilitation of Jacksonville, act quickly by calling the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
-Our law firm fights on behalf of Pulaski County victims of mistreatment residing in long-term facilities including nursing homes in Jacksonville.
+Our network of attorneys fights on behalf of Pulaski County victims of mistreatment residing in long-term facilities including nursing homes in Jacksonville.
 Our seasoned attorneys provide legal representation to LTC home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We provide every client a “No Win/No-Fee” Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 Allow us to begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.